Beyond Galgotias: The AI posturing problem no one wants to name

 A viewer does not enter a public exhibition thinking, “This is a procurement demo.”
 They assume, “This is what you have built.”

 A summit is not a college fest.
 It is where institutions, startups and governments signal priorities.
-It is where big words get used: self-reliance, leadership, future-ready, global scale.
+It is where big words, such as self-reliance, leadership, future-ready, global scale, are used

 If a university’s public face blurs the line between procurement and innovation, what does that say about how students are being taught to understand AI?

-AI is not a prop.
-It is not a poster.
-It is not a robot that moves and makes people clap.
+AI is not a robot that moves and makes people clap.
 AI is also data, methods, testing, safety, failure, and the discipline to be honest about what a system can and cannot do.

 If the adults in the room treat AI like a branding exercise, students learn that branding matters more than building.
 They learn that naming matters more than explaining.
 They learn that shortcuts are normal.